christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     translated as 'messiah'.
 In Greek, 'The Anointed One' is Chréstos/Christ.
--   Paul the Apostle = four options:1)Gaius Asinius Pollio (who was the maternal grandfather? of Vespasian who raised Caesar Augustus and at least five of King Herod's sons, 2)Saulus ben Antipater who was the son of Antipater/Herod Antipas the Tetrarch, grandson of King Herod (Josephus, Antiquities of the Jews, Chapter 9, section 211), great-grandson of Simon Boethus, brother of Costobarus, and adopted grandson of Gaius Asinius Pollio, or 3)Saulos Thaddeus Alexander Herod, another grandson of King Herod, 4)rabbi Akiva (it is possible he took on the role of this characther as an avatar).
+-   Paul the Apostle = four options:1)Gaius Asinius Pollio (who was the maternal grandfather? of Vespasian) who raised Caesar Augustus and at least five of King Herod's sons, 2)Saulus ben Antipater who was the son of Antipater/Herod Antipas the Tetrarch, grandson of King Herod (Josephus, Antiquities of the Jews, Chapter 9, section 211), great-grandson of Simon Boethus, brother of Costobarus, and adopted grandson of Gaius Asinius Pollio, or 3)Saulos Thaddeus Alexander Herod, another grandson of King Herod, 4)rabbi Akiva (it is possible he took on the role of this character as an avatar).
 The character Paul/Saul's life story was stolen from the ancient Egyptian story 'Tale of the Shipwrecked Sailor' (was one of these people Apollonius of Tyana?
 Apollos -> Pol, or Paul).
 Josephus in Antiquities of the